MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`repositoryName`** - **Repository**<br>
 `string`.
 Required.
 Default value: `$(Build.Repository.Name)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the name of the GitHub repository in which the GitHub release will be created, edited, or deleted.
+Specifies the name of the GitHub repository where you will create, edit, or delete the GitHub release.
 <!-- :::editable-content-end::: -->
 <br>